andreprawira/Spring-MVC-REST-API-using-DynamoDB/README.md

-# AWS-DynamoDB-SpringBoot
+# Spring MVC REST API with DynamoDB
- REST API developed using SpringBoot with AWS DynamoDB
+ REST API developed using Spring MVC with AWS DynamoDB